-Marriage problems can arise in so many ways, including a lack of the ability to effectively communicate with your spouse.
+Marriage problems can arise in so many ways, including a lack of the ability to communicate with your spouse effectively.
 But, marriage and communication are intertwined for relationship happiness.

-Money worries, ill health, toxic in-laws, child-rearing, career problems, and infidelity are just some of the things that can strike at the heart of a marriage and cause a breakdown in communication.
+Money problems, ill health, toxic in-laws, child-rearing, career problems, and infidelity are just some of the things that can strike at the heart of a marriage and cause a breakdown in communication.

 If it feels like all you ever do is to fight, or your feelings and worries go unheard, you’ll feel stressed and perhaps even concerned about the future of your marriage.